lpeacock200/notes/update_ideas.md

   private

-  #used in get request
-  def initialize_feature_activites
-    trip_features = TripActivityFeatures.new(@trip)

-    #get the non-sparse features with applied limit
+  # Called for the get request.
+First get the non-sparse features and matching
-    @feature_activites = trip_features.activites_by_non_sparse_features

-    #below is just prepping data for the view
-    #wrap everything in view objects with the found features, activites, and ratings
-    @activites_per_feature = {}
-    @feature_activites.each_pair do |feature, activities|
-        #for each activity/feature/reating, wrap it in a view object
-        activity_ratings = []

-        #find any existing ratings for this feature, user, and array of activites
-        ratings = FeatureRating.where(:user_id => @current_user.id, :activity_id => [activities.ids], :trip_feature_id => feature.id)

-        activites.each do |activity|
-          #use the found rating or create a new empty one
-          actvity_ratings << ActivityRating.new(activity, rating) #view object with rating and trip_feature info
+  # activites from TripActivityFeatures::activites_by_non_sparse_features.
+Then
+  # loop through all the Activites to create view objects that encapsulate each
+  # TripFeature + Activity + FeatureRating.
+  def initialize_feature_activites; end

+  # Called for the post request.
+Just receive back a list of Ratings data to store
+  # as FeatureRating objects.
+  def save_feature_ratings; end
 end
-        @activites_per_feature[feature.id] = activity_ratings
-    end
-  end

-  #for post
-  def save_feature_ratings
-    #receive back a list of ratings data to store as FeatureRating objects
-  end
-end
 ```
 Questions/thoughts
 - Can there ever be existing ratings for these features?
 If the user could rate from somewhere else, we'd want to filter those selections out of this page.
-- From the mockup, we'd need a separate Activity model that represents a specific booking of that Activity by the user on a particular trip, which would include the date and other info.
+- From the mockup, we'd need a separate model that represents a specific booking of an Activity by the user on a particular trip, which would include the date and other info.
 Call it ActivityBooking.
 We can include that object in the appropriate query result and pass to the view.
 It shouldn't affect the overall flow of ratings / features for this execise.
 It's possible it adds one level of indirection as a Trip could have Activites :through => ActivityBookings, etc.
 - This ^ assumes we don't handle different FeatureRatings for the same Activity in a different trip for the same user.
 - Options for how to limit the activites per feature on the Final Review Page(s):
   - Prioritize activites linked to fewer trips or ActivityBookings.
 Advantage is allowing new or lesser known activites to get visibility and collecting more data.